Vacuum Duct Hose 2025 Guide: Fix Low Suction, Clogs & Setup Issues Fast

 Start by considering the type of hose you need.
 For most robot vacuums, a flexible hose made of durable materials like rubber or PVC is a good choice.
 These materials provide the necessary strength and flexibility to keep the system working properly.
 Rubber hoses are great for home use, as they are both durable and flexible.
 If you have a larger system or tougher cleaning tasks, a more industrial-grade hose might be required.

-Size of the Hose
+Size & Diameter of Dust Hose

 Next, think about the size of the hose.
 The diameter of the hose affects how much debris and air can pass through.
 A hose that’s too small could reduce suction, while one that’s too large might not fit your system.
 For robot vacuums with docking stations or central vacuum setups, a hose with a diameter of 1.5 to 2 inches is typically the best fit.